hacktiv8/llm-for-internal/README.md

 - What is the atomic number of Magnesium?
 - Is ramen typically eaten in Egypt?
 - Who directed the Dark Knight movie?
+* Where do we find kangoroo?
+* Who is the father of Luke Skywalker?
+* In which country Mandarin is spoken?
+* What is the longest river in Latin America?
+* Who authored the special theory of relativity?
+* Which fictional metal is infused into Wolverine body?
+* Who sailed with the flagship Santa Maria?
+* Name the big desert close to Mongolia
+* Which is closer to Singapor: Vietnam or Australia?
+* Who is the fictional spy 007?
+* Which country is known for IKEA?